rng-guy/NFSMWBartender/README.txt

 v1.7.03: Clarified the different types of patrol spawns in README and "Cars.ini" file v1.7.04: Rephrased parts of the README for what feels like the millionth time

-v1.8.00: Added support for separate free-roam and racing pursuit parameters
+v1.8.00: Added support for separate free-roam and race pursuit parameters